mmphego/mmphego.github.io/_posts/2018-06-22-add-git-branch-name-and-last-updated-to-bash-prompt.md

 - Linux/Ubuntu
 ---

-# Add Git branch name and last updated to bash prompt

 In order to add branch name to bash prompt we have to edit the PS1 variable(set value of PS1 in ```~/.bashrc```).